- [Markings on the electronics box]

 MISCELLANEOUS MARKINGS ON THE FELD-HELL

 One unusual, nonstandard marking is the "Eschebach 1941" stamp on the inside of the lid of a Feld-Hell carrying case (see Fig. 50).
 That same lid has a WaA 38 stamp.
-WaA 38 is linked to numerous companies, including Metall- und Holzwarenfabrikation Vereinigte Eschebach'sche Werke AG (VEWAG) in Dresden and Radeberg.
-VEWAG was started in 1867 by Carl Eschebach, as a plumbing company.
-The factory in Dresden was sold off in 1931.
-The Eschebach factory in Radeberg made all sorts of wooden and metal office furniture, kitchen and bathroom furniture and appliances, enameled and galvanized household items, as well as enclosures for radio equipment.
-The latter included carrying cases and lids (Tornistergehäuse (ref.
+WaA 38 is linked to numerous companies, including Holz- und Metallwarenfabrikation Vereinigte Eschebach'sche Werke AG (VEWAG) in Dresden and Radeberg.
+The company was founded in 1867 by Carl Eschebach, as a plumbing company in Dresden.
+Its activities quickly expanded, and in 1886 a much larger factory was acquired in nearby Radeberg.
+It was named the Radeberger Guß- und Emaillierwerke Carl Eschebach & Co.
+The company made a variety of sheet metal and cast iron products, as well as furniture and applances for offices, kitchens and bathrooms.
+They also made enameled and galvanized household items.
+In 1890, the two plants were combined into the Vereinigte Eschebach'sche Werke AG (VEWAG).
+The factory in Dresden was sold off in 1931 during the Great Depression, the headquarters moved to Radeberg, and the company name reduced to Eschebach-Werke A.G.
+Ref.
+36. During WW2, the company also made gas mask canisters and enclosures for radio equipment, included carrying cases and lids (Tornistergehäuse, ref.
 19), including for the Torn.E.b receiver (p.
 62 in ref.
 25, p.
 24 in ref.
 19).
-They also made gas mask canisters.
+In 1946, the company (then located in the Soviet Occupation zone) was expropriated.

 Fig. 50: "Eschebach" and "WaA 38" stamp on the inside of the lid of a Feld-Hell case and inside a "Torn.E.b" receiver case

-Another unusual markings are magenta "MT 3" stamp on the base of some motor-generators; the stamp also appears on the inside (bottom, rear) of the electronics box of the some machines.
+Another unusual marking is an magenta "MT 3" stamp on the base of some motor-generators; the stamp also appears on the inside (bottom, rear) of the electronics box of the some machines.
 Similar is an "A 60" stamp.
 Possibly, they are stamps of the manufacturer's internal quality assurance department.

 Fig. 52: "MT 3" stamp on the inside and side of Feld-Hell electronics box